Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 If you test positive for COVID-19 and you are wondering if this treatment might help you, talk with your doctor.
 They can discuss with you more about how the drug works, its possible side effects, what your pre-existing conditions are, and if you are a good candidate or not.
 If you are a candidate, your doctor can then go to a website and inquire about availability.

 Beckman says, “We are using a random allocation process as a way to fairly and equally provide this medication to those who are at high risk.
-There's a lot of people who would potentially qualify to get this, but there is only a limited supply of the medication right now.
-A physician can go to a website and to see if a patient might be selected to get this medication.”
+There are a lot of people who would potentially qualify to get this, but there is only a limited supply of the medication right now.
+A physician can go to a website to see if a patient might be selected to get this medication.”

 As advanced as bamlanivimab is, Beckman points out we already have other tools at our disposal that can give us protection from COVID-19.
 “There's a lot of things people are doing on their own - wearing masks, social distancing.
 Bamlanivimab is simply another tool that we have to hopefully avoid coming to the hospital.”